nokxs/iobroker-javascript-vs-code-extension/README.md

 Every time a script object is changed, the script explorer refreshes its view.

-### View: Unchanged scripts
+### View: Changed scripts
-The *unchanged scripts* view can be found in the activity bar behind the ioBroker logo.
+The *Changed scripts* view can be found in the activity bar behind the ioBroker logo.
 It shows all scripts, which differ from the version on the server.
 Only scripts which are already uploaded to the server are shown *(This might change in the future)*.

-The same files are shown also in the script explorer marked with a star.
+The same scripts are also shown in the script explorer marked with a star.

 ### Download scripts
 Either download only one script (`iobroker: Download script`) or all scripts at once (`iobroker: Download all scripts`).
 To download a single script you have to following options: